heartnoxill/Datacamp/README.md

 - Introduction to Spark SQL in Python
 - Cleaning Data in SQL Server Databases
 - Transactions and Error Handling in SQL Server
+- Building and Optimizing Triggers in SQL Server